On this page:

-We encourage women to talk to their midwife about when they feel ready to go home.
 This will depend on you and your baby.
-Over half of women stay one night and go home the following day when the midwife is happy with all the checks, the baby is feeding well and you have good support at home.
-If needed, you may stay in hospital longer than this.
+Usually, you will stay one night and go home the following day when the midwife is happy with all the checks, the baby is feeding well and you have good support at home.

 Recovering from a Caesarean